 A good forecast on an August Bank Holiday weekend

 A decent forecast on an August Bank Holiday weekend in The Lakes?
 Apparently so!
 Normally I wouldn’t go out camping when it would be so busy in the fells but it was gorgeous out and was forecast to stay that way so I couldn’t resist.

 The only thing I needed was a location that wasn’t very popular so wouldn’t be crowded.
 Last time I was on Dale Head I spotted a patch of flat grass very close to the trig point on the summit and that sprang to mind.
 I hadn’t camped there before so I thought ‘why not?’.
 Actually there’s a very good reason why not: Dale Head is a very exposed summit with no shelter from the wind in any direction.
 However the forecast was for very still conditions so my fears were allayed and a plan was hatched: I was going to do a Dale Head wild camp.

 The next decision was how to get there?
 The easiest climb is from Honister Pass but that’s almost cheating as its such a short climb.
-As I wanted a decent walk too I decided to climb from the other side: from the Newlands Valley up the steepest route – a decision I would question the sanity of later on!
+As I wanted a decent walk too I decided to climb from the other side: from the Newlands Valley up the steepest route, a total distance of between 7 and 8 miles.

 Climbing Dale Head from Little Town